IC & Panel

 Expert Panel

 As associate professor in marine morphodynamics, I study how the shape of the seabed and coastal areas change due to erosion and sedimentation.
 This includes the response to both climate change and engineering activities such as sand extraction, e.g. for large-scale projects such as Maasvlakte II.
-In this research, I develop and apply new mathematical models that describe the motion of water and sand in such environments.
-My research projects always have links with engineering consultants, governmental agencies and knowledge institutes from Netherlands and abroad.
+My research projects thus always deal with innovations and contribute to future proof engineering.
+I particularly appreciate the involvement of our students, as well as the collaboration with engineering consultants, governmental agencies and knowledge institutes from Netherlands and abroad.
 I look forward to a fruitful symposium with our students and professionals from practise!

 For Identification Committee, see the top of this page.